ethnyl/CS2-Price-API/README.md

-# CS:GO Market API
+# CS2 Market API
-Implementation for CS:GO Market Bot
+Implementation for a future CS2 Market Bot

-This is a Flask web app that provides two API endpoints to get item data for weapons, cases, and items in CS:GO.
+This is a Flask web app that provides two API endpoints to get item data for weapons, cases, and items in CS2.
 The item data is fetched by calling functions from another module called marketdata, which retrieves the highest buy order and lowest sell order price for an item, as well as its nameid.

 ## Installation